 The second study focuses on the economy of Scotland and was published in 2006 using a general equilibrium model.
-The prognosis for change in the international tourism expenditure would increase the GDP to 34.3 million revenue.
+The prognosis for change in the international tourism expenditure would increase the GDP to 34.3 million GBP and generate 3,737 full time jobs in Scotland.
+The UK government would receive 58.3 million GBP in tax revenue.
 The additional expenditure by visitors from the United States would lead to an increase in GDP of up to 6.3 million and would generate 677 additional jobs.
 Finally, the effects of the appreciation of the US dollar against the pound sterling would lead to a4.4 million reduction of the Scottish GDP.